Bishop William D. Borders, of the Diocese of Orlando, erected St. Mark the Evangelist on March 11, 1972. (Information on Archbishop Borders)

 Today approximately fifty-percent of the registered parishioners are over 65 years of age.
 Meanwhile, the youth of the parish are not neglected, with a CCD program, youth altar servers, and a Parish Youth Group was recently started again in 2019.
 In April 2015 the Finance Council asked the Graduating Seniors’ Scholarship be renamed the Francis I. McNally Memorial Scholarship, in honor of the pastor’s mother who was a parishioner here and a life-long advocate of young people.
 She died on February 28, 2015, and a scholarship fund was established in her name.

 On July 31, 2018 Fr.
 McNally retired from active ministry.

-On August 1, 2018 Fr.
+In July 2018 Fr.
+Bob began serving at St. Mark and on August 1, 2018 Fr.
 Bob Pope was appointed Parochial Administrator upon the retirement of Fr.
 McNally.
 Fr.
 Bob grew up in West Palm Beach and was ordained a Permanent Deacon for the Diocese of Palm Beach on September 8, 2007.
 His wife Maureen died on February 2, 2012 and in 2014, Bishop Barbarito agreed to send Fr.
 Bob back to the seminary for two years to prepare for the priesthood.
 Fr.
 Bob was ordained a priest on May 7, 2016 and served at St. Juliana Catholic Church in West Palm Beach until July 2018.